aarneranta/chalmers-advanced-python/labs/lab2/lab2.md

 ```
     shortest_path(graph, source=None, target=None, weight=None, method='dijkstra')
 ```
-which you can all in your own `dijkstra` function.
+which you can call in your own `dijkstra` function.
-The you
+To do so, you

 - pass the `graph` and `source` arguments to `nx.shortest_path`,
 - leave out the `target`, which causes the function to produce a dictionary for all targets,